ajvb/awesome-tor/README.md

 # Relay operator tools

 - [Anonymizing Relay Monitor (Arm)](https://www.torproject.org/getinvolved/volunteer.html.en#project-arm) - `top`-like terminal status monitor for Tor, intended for command-line aficionados, SSH connections, and anyone with a TTY terminal.
-- [Weather](https://www.torproject.org/getinvolved/volunteer.html.en#project-weather) - Provides automatic notification to subscribed relay operators when their relay's unreachable
+- [Weather](https://www.torproject.org/getinvolved/volunteer.html.en#project-weather) - Provides automatic notification to subscribed relay operators when their relay's unreachable.
 - [ansible-relayor](https://github.com/nusenu/ansible-relayor) - An Ansible role for Tor Relay Operators.
 - [tor-relay-bootstrap](https://github.com/micahflee/tor-relay-bootstrap) - Script to bootstrap a Debian server to be a set-and-forget Tor relay.
-- [tor_box](https://github.com/CMoncur/tor_box) - An all-inclusive Tor configuration for Raspberry Pi, serves as both a relay and personal Tor network
+- [tor_box](https://github.com/CMoncur/tor_box) - An all-inclusive Tor configuration for Raspberry Pi, serves as both a relay and personal Tor network.

 # Tor server hardening tools

-- [Tlsdate](https://www.torproject.org/getinvolved/volunteer.html.en#project-tlsdate) - Secure parasitic rdate replacement sets the local clock by securely connecting with TLS to remote servers and extracting the remote time out of the secure handshake.
+- [Tlsdate](https://www.torproject.org/getinvolved/volunteer.html.en#project-tlsdate) - Secure parasitic rdate replacement maintained by the Tor Project that sets the local clock by securely connecting with TLS to remote servers and extracting the remote time out of the secure handshake.

 # Tor controller interfaces